 The Importance of Understanding a User’s Intent For Better SEO

-This means whenever you’re creating content on your site, it’s vital to include proper nouns wherever possible in your keyword selection.
-Having proper nouns like “Brighton” in your keyword selection localises the search and makes it more specific to the user.
+So, carrying that assumption forward, whenever you’re creating content on your site, it’s vital to include proper nouns wherever possible in your keyword selection to make your content as relevant as it can be to your target audience.
+Having proper nouns, for example, “Brighton” in your keyword selection localises the search and makes it more specific to the user.
 An example of this would be “Buy a Kitten in Brighton” compared to “Buy a Kitten.”
 By using the proper noun of “Brighton” you lower the search volume and give a more relevant and localised search; helping to give users what they want, quick, easy and straightforward answers!

-Again, using kittens as an example, verbs are also just as important in search queries.
+Again, using kittens as an example (because who doesn't love a kitten?), verbs are also just as important in search queries.
 Searching for “kittens” will return primarily return cute pictures and videos of kittens.
 However, introducing the verb “buy” suggests why you want to look for kittens and helps Google to find you kittens for sale rather than just cute kitten pictures.

 Verbs and nouns not only help us with localisation but can also help us to identify which intent type category users fall into.

-If you feel a bit stuck and would like help with improving your SEO, get in touch with one of our team members who will be delighted to help you with your enquiry.
+If you feel a bit stuck or have questions about search intent and would like help with improving your SEO, why not get in touch with one of our team members?
+We'd be delighted to help you with your enquiry.